-Confused by the cereal aisle?
-Use these rules for reading labels to find a healthy cereal for your family.
+Looking for a healthy cereal?
+Use these rules for reading nutrition labels to find a healthy cereal for your kids (and you too!).

 Cereal is something I get asked about a lot: Is cereal healthy, or is it bad for you?
 Should I be looking for heart healthy, high calorie, low sugar, whole grain or high fiber?
 So I’m happy to share this excerpt from the new book Mom’s Sugar Solution, written by dietitian Laura Hoover of the site Smart Eating For Kids.
 She shares the label-reading rules she uses to find a healthy cereal, plus a list of 20 low-sugar picks.

 How to Choose a Healthy Cereal